 Bernie wanted to open up a world of knowledge that he felt was missing in the education of children first of all, but also of all members of society in western cultures.
 ‘Not enough is known about our world,’ he said frankly, ‘certainly not the developing world.
 Kids today know about the US, smart phones and gadgets which actually dumb-down the population rather than do what the buyers of all this techno stuff think they do.’
 And as far as their schooling is concerned, some subjects could actually be replaced with more important life-lessons as he referred to them.

-When the final jobs were being completed on Shantytown, an impressive village had been created.
-A dozen different countries were represented from the continent of Africa, fourteen from South & Central America, eight from Asia, three from the Middle East and ten from Oceania including an Aboriginal Meriam house of the Torres Strait Islands (20th century) and a spinifex shelter typical of the real outback (19th century).
+When the final jobs were being completed, an impressive village had been created.
+A dozen different countries were represented from the continent of Africa, fourteen from South & Central America, eight from Asia, three from the Middle East and five from Oceania including an Aboriginal Meriam house of the Torres Strait Islands (20th century) and a spinifex shelter typical of the real outback (19th century).
 Nearly every country built more than one example of home, shop or shelter.
 Australia, it was decided early in the project, needed to be included simply because some people who live on this continent have not lived, and do not live, a modern sophisticated developed-world existence.
 To include examples of Aboriginal dwellings was a very good move.

 Bernie had taken particular interest in the construction of the thatched-roof Vietnamese home, elevated on wooden poles so as to keep animals out and as protection from the wet ground of Vietnam.
 However it was the amazing cross-section and differences depicted between the many countries represented that made the village so spectacular.